nirtuttnauer/Todo-App/README.md

     - get a todo text
     - making a validation on the string
     - insert the todo into the todo list
 2. Todo List:
-    - a list of todo's
+    - render all the todo's
     - can mark a todo as completed
-    - can delete task

-## Bonus

-1. Bottom Bar:
+3. Bottom Bar:
     - show the number of the left todo's
     - can sort the todo's by All , Active & Complete
     - can clear all the complete

+## Bonus

+Do the todo's list with drag and drop functional.